 Eating Shakespeare: Cultural Anthropophagy as Global Methodology is a new collection of essays and interviews by leading scholars and researchers offering their perspectives on the meaning of “Global Shakespeare.”
 It is part of the Arden Shakespeare’s Global Shakespeare Inverted series.

 Of special interest are the following chapters from collaborators, regional editors, and advisory board members of MIT Global Shakespeares:

-Dialogue I: Shakespeare and Cultural Anthropophagy in Practice
+PART ONE Dialogue I: Shakespeare and Cultural Anthropophagy in practice

 Visit the Bloomsbury (UK) site for the full Table of Contents or Amazon.com to purchase the book.

 Last updated on June 24, 2019 at 2:50pm.